nbui151/Simple-Product-Recommendation/README.md

 Explanation:

 This code takes as input a csv file.
 Each column corresponds to a product and each row corresponds to a customer.
 For example, if the entries of the first row are [1, 1, 0, 0], this means a customer bought the first two products in the basket, but not the third and fourth product.
 The entries are binary, 1 meaning that at least one item from a product was bought, 0 meaning none was bought.

-This product recommendation code calculates the Probability that the customer will purchase item X if he/she has purchased item Y, based on past customers' recorded behavior:
+This code calculates the probability that the customer will purchase item X if he/she has purchased item Y, based on past customers' recorded behavior.

-The support of a product is defined as Pr(customer buys X) The support of two products is defined as Pr(customer buys both X and Y) The confidence is defined as Probability(customer buys X | he/she bought Y)
+The support of a product is defined as Pr(customer buys X) The support of two products is defined as Pr(customer buys both X and Y) The confidence is defined as Pr(customer buys X | he/she bought Y)

 The confidence is the measure we are interested in and is calculated as Confidence = Pr(customer buys both X and Y)/Pr(customer buys Y)

 Usage:

-load your file of past purchase data, each column should be labeled with the name of the product, run the script in python
+Load your file of past purchase data, each column should be labeled with the name of the product, run the script in python

 dictsearch("apple", support_dict): This prints out Pr(Buy apple and orange), Pr(Buy apple and bread), etc..., sorted high to low